YuanYuanOwO/QuickShop-Hikari-Documents/docs/intro.md

 ## Help us translate or improve the documents

-For translate, please check here: https://crowdin.com/project/quickshop-hikari-documents
+For translation, please check here: https://crowdin.com/project/quickshop-hikari-documents

-If you want help us improve the page, please switch to `American English` and click `Edit this page` on the document bottom to open a Pull Request on Github.
+If you want to help us improve the page, please switch to `American English` and click `Edit this page` at the bottom of the document to open a Pull Request on Github.